 Subscribe to my newsletter and share your ideas and concerns.
 I want to connect with you!

 I am a working mom with three children (ages 10, 7 and 3!) and anti-hunger advocate who serves as a senior manager at the Atlanta Community Food Bank, where I help low-income Georgians achieve economic mobility utilizing the charitable food system, as well as assist pantries across metro Atlanta increase their impact.

 As a nonprofit leader and urban planner with nearly two decades of experience in economic and community development, I desire to be rooted in a community where everyone has an opportunity to flourish and thrive.
-A life-long community volunteer, I am board member of NETWorks Cooperative Ministry and a deacon at Smoke Rise Baptist Church in Tucker.
+I believe that diversity is Tucker’s greatest strength and I’m committed to inclusion, equity, transparency, and providing responsive leadership.
+A life-long community volunteer, I am a board member of NETWorks Cooperative Ministry and member/past deacon at Smoke Rise Baptist Church.

 Inclusion must be a top priority for our rapidly-growing and increasingly-diverse community.
 Tucker citizens should know that the city “has their back” in protecting them from discrimination of any kind.
 The city council must immediately pass a Non-Discrimination Ordinance for the City of Tucker.

 Develop a robust economic growth strategy that emphasizes primary job creation in addition to celebrating the retail sector.
 As businesses come here and expand, small development fees and innovative financing can be reinvested in public amenities.
 The city must zone creatively for livable communities.
 We deserve a community where people can work here, play here and afford to live here.
 We need plans and policies that help make affordable homeownership a reality for more families.